Send plugin crash reports to help Mozilla improve Firefox

 A plugin is a piece of software that displays internet content that Firefox is not designed to display.
 This usually includes video, audio, online games and presentations that are made in patented formats.
 Plugins are created and distributed by the companies that make those patented formats.
 Some common plugins are Adobe Flash and Microsoft Silverlight.

 A crash happens when a piece of software abruptly stops working.
 Plugins sometimes crash for various reasons, and cause Firefox to crash along with it.
 For more information about Firefox crashes, see Firefox crashes - Troubleshoot, prevent and get help fixing crashes.
 Some plugins load separately from Firefox, allowing Firefox to stay open if the plugin crashes.

 What information is sent in a crash report?

 Crash reports only include technical information to help Firefox developers determine what went wrong, and how to fix it.
 These reports do not include personal information.
 The information sent in a report includes:

 - what webpage you were on

 How do I keep plugins from crashing?

 Many problems with plugins can be solved by updating to the latest version of the plugin.
-To check if any of your installed plugins are out of date, visit Mozilla's Plugin Check & Updates page.
 The name of the plugin that crashed can be found in the error message.

 Where can I get more info about Adobe Flash crashes?